BlogCustomer Feedback

 At Survicate, we end each Help Center article with this simple smiley survey.

-This lets us know whether the text helped customers resolve their issues, or whether they had to contact customer support anyway.
+This lets us know whether the text helped customers resolve their issues or whether they had to contact customer support anyway.
 If so, this would be an opportunity to improve help-based content.
 We use their feedback to update these regularly.

 What’s more, a well-made CES survey will also help you pinpoint the sore points that should be explained in such pieces of content.

 A CES survey can also help you find peak hours for your business.
-You can then have more staff online or by the phone to accommodate for the extra support needed.
+You can then have more staff online or by phone to accommodate for the extra support needed.
 Quick response times from customer service significantly increase CES, NPS, and CSAT scores.

-Customer effort score (CES) pros and cons
+Customer Effort Score (CES): pros and cons

 Let’s break down what’s best and worst about Customer Effort Score surveys.

-On the flip side, a CES score provides no information about overall customer satisfaction and must be sent out immediately after an interaction.
+On the flip side, a CES score provides no information about overall customer satisfaction and must be sent immediately after an interaction.

 What’s the bottom line?